rkonoplev/phoebe/docs/en/TECHNICAL_DEBT.md

 ### Supporting Infrastructure and Services

-- **Email Service (e.g., SMTP, Mailgun)**
-  - **Purpose**: Required for user notifications, registration confirmation, and 2FA/password recovery.
+- **Email Service (e.g., SMTP, Mailgun)**: Required for user notifications, registration confirmation, and 2FA/password recovery.
-- **File Storage (e.g., S3, MinIO)**
-  - **Purpose**: For storing user-uploaded content like images and documents.
-To be evaluated based on final feature requirements.
+- **File Storage (e.g., S3, MinIO)**: For storing user-uploaded content like images and documents.
-- **Monitoring and Logging (Grafana Cloud)**
-  - **Purpose**: Centralized application monitoring (Prometheus) and log aggregation (Loki).
-Recommended for production environments.
-Compatible with free-tier cloud hosting platforms as it does not require a local persistent disk.
+- **Monitoring and Logging (Grafana Cloud)**: Centralized application monitoring (Prometheus) and log aggregation (Loki), which is especially useful in a production environment.

 ### Reference Frontend Implementations